fxllingstar/fxllingstar/README.md

 ###  Ataraxia — Custom Minecraft Server

-Ataraxia is a custom survival/adventure server built on a tightly integrated plugin ecosystem I'm designing and developing solo.
+Ataraxia is a custom survival/adventure server built on a tightly integrated plugin ecosystem I'm designing and developing with a duo.
 Every system is purpose-built — nothing is off-the-shelf.

 **The Plugin Suite (Dams's):**